Gas Station (TypeScript)

 to obtain your fund's balance. -

-- Create the transaction to transfer APT to your fund address
+- creates the transaction to transfer APT to your fund address

-- Submit the transaction and return the result.
+- submits the transaction and returns the result.

 undefined